vvscode/docs/docs/tutorials/tutorials-java/tutorial-java-spring-boot-delivery-reports.md

 ---
-title: "Receive SMS delivery reports in a Spring Boot application"
+title: Receive SMS delivery reports in a Spring Boot application
+excerpt: >-
-excerpt: "In this more advanced installment of our Java tutorial series, you'll learn how you can keep track of the delivery of SMS messages you send via the Sinch REST API."
+  In this more advanced installment of our Java tutorial series, you'll learn how you can keep track of the delivery of SMS messages you send via the Sinch REST API.
 ---
 The Sinch REST API keeps track of the delivery status of each message you send and makes that status available to your application in 2 ways: